cjnankervis/Re-Climate/README.md

 The Re-Climate (seasonal climate forecast) API:

-Builds on 10-years of R&D to improve the reliability and accuracy of extended weather forecasts Delivers the essential requirements to facilitate short-term climate action in the United Kingdom, Spain and Turkey Combines state-of-the-art seasonal climate prediction data, downscaling, statistical post-processing, chronic climate trend adjustments, and rigorous validation methods
+- Builds on 10-years of R&D to improve the reliability and accuracy of extended weather forecasts
+- Delivers the essential requirements to facilitate short-term climate action in the United Kingdom, Spain and Turkey
+- Combines state-of-the-art seasonal climate prediction data, downscaling, statistical post-processing, chronic climate trend adjustments, and rigorous validation methods
-Supplies reliable daily precipitation event generation (ERA-5 aligned weather generator) to manage local flood/ drought risk to operations
+- Supplies reliable daily precipitation event generation (ERA-5 aligned weather generator) to manage local flood/ drought risk to operations
-Provides acute physical risk information to assess within-season daily intensities and likelihoods of weather events Extends deterministic weather predictions with a seamless 3-month probabilistic forecast Provides access for historical start dates from month: '09', year: '2022' Supplies town or city data, reporting the closest datapoint where applicable Updates climate hazard information on the 14th day of each month Bounding box restrictions:
+- Provides acute physical risk information to assess within-season daily intensities and likelihoods of weather events
+- Extends deterministic weather predictions with a seamless 3-month probabilistic forecast
+- Provides access for historical start dates from month: '09', year: '2022'
+- Supplies town or city data, reporting the closest datapoint where applicable
+- Updates climate hazard information on the 14th day of each month

+### Bounding Box Restrictions

 - UK: 49.84° to 60.85° North, -10.7° to 2.69° East
 - Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
 - Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East

+## Validation

+Weather Logistics completed a successful collaboration with the National Physical Laboratory (NPL) in April 2022.
+As part of its deliverable, NPL validated our short-term climate forecasts and provided us with a framework for quality assessment of probabilistic weather predictions.
+WeatherLogistics used these techniques to ensure the reliability of its Re-Climate® product delivery.

+## Requesting API Access

 To get started, an API authentication key and user credentials are required to make requests using the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script.
 Please contact the [product owner](mailto:accounts@weatherlogistics.com).
-The API request scripts will provide access to four main data streams, with the opportunity for post-processing using "Daily Ensembles" data:
+The API request scripts will provide access to four main data streams, with the opportunity for post-processing using "Daily Ensembles" data.

+## Understanding Seasonal Forecast Requests

 <table>
   <tr><center><td width="50%" align="center">